Bolt (2008 film): Critical reaction

 Michael Phillips of the Chicago Tribune awarded the film 1 1/2 stars out of four, writing he personally "felt abandoned just watching it.
 It's a seriously withholding action comedy, stingy on the wit, charm, jokes, narrative satisfactions and animals with personalities sharp enough for the big screen, either in 2-D or 3-D. I saw it in 3-D, which helped, especially with an early, massively destructive chase through the streets and freeways of Los Angeles.
 Plus, the herky-jerky movements in the head and neck region of three credulous pigeons -- those were funny."
 Joe Morgenstern of The Wall Street Journal wrote: "I did not find Bolt lovable.
 Likable, yes, and occasionally endearing -- yet the best parts involve a hamster in a plastic ball.
 The movie dog's confusions are entertaining, though they're familiar to anyone who has seen Buzz Lightyear in Pixar's peerless Toy Story films.
 But the spunk of the hamster, a corpulent rodent named Rhino, is stirring, and there's a timeless purity to the spectacle of him scurrying around in his private little sphere."

-Award nominations
+Accolades

 Bolt was nominated for the following awards: